cjshelton/portfolio/src/blog-posts/2021-01-01-2020-in-review/index.md

 applications.
 I feel the JavaScript I write is now much more concise and carries a lot more meaning, and using CSS features like Flexbox and Grid has made it much simpler to build custom complicated layouts.

+## Writing Good Unit and Integration Tests in JavaScript

+I'm a big fan of automated testing, and have been practicing it from the beginning of my professional career, sometimes dipping into true TDD if the project allows.

+At the start of 2020, I felt very confident in the principles of writing good unit and integration tests, particularly in the .NET world, but I wanted to apply these same principles and become proficient in writing good tests in JavaScript too.

+I'm happy to say that I achieved this goal, and writing automated tests in JavaScript now feels as natural as it does in .NET for me, though the experience has some differences in my opinion, and the journey to get this point took longer, for a few different reasons:

+-   To me, it didn't feel like the JavaScript world had fully adopted automated testing, and that this was a concept only experienced and senior developers would practice (I now know this not to be the case).
+To be fair, this is in comparison to C# in .NET, which is probably an unfair comparison, with C# being a much more mature language than JavaScript, particularly for application development.
+-   Due to the functional nature of JavaScript, the lack of a native typing system, and sometimes an over-reliance on 3rd party libraries (e.g. Lodash), it can be easy to write code which is awkward to test.
+Writing tests shouldn't be difficult or awkward; writing tests should be easy to encourage contributions.
+This is also where TDD comes in to help, but I'll not be delving into that topic here.
+-   Unlike in C#, where there are a small handful of testing frameworks used, there seems to be lots of testing libraries available in JavaScript.
+This is typical of npm, and it's certainly not a bad thing, but in my opinion, it's just harder to set a standard which makes tests consistent between different developers and libraries used.
+This again feels like another barrier to entry for some developers trying to adopt testing in their development workflow.
+-   Mocking - an essential part of writing unit tests - seemed more complicated in JavaScript than I was used to.
+With an array of different mocking libraries available, like Rewire and Proxyquire as examples, each with their own approach, which also differed further based on which module loading system was being used, it all felt a bit clunky and difficult to do at times.

+All in all, getting familiar with automated testing in JavaScript, and being competent at writing good unit and integration tests, took longer than I had anticipated.
+However, I definitely feel I am now in a place where writing tests alongside my JavaScript code comes naturally, and is just as enjoyable as I find it when writing tests in C#.

 [gatsby-url]: https://www.gatsbyjs.com/